-The Web Content Management Team offers monthly analytics reports for branded websites (e.g. its.lafayette.edu).
-If you would like to sign up, use the Siteimprove and Google Analytics Form.
+The Web Content Management Team offers monthly analytics reports for branded websites (e.g. its.lafayette.edu) sent to those designated as the Forge Primary admin for that site.

 The following glossary provides definitions and context for some of the terms and phrases that are part of the analytics report: